webpack/webpack.js.org/src/content/guides/shimming.md

 ## Global Exports

-Let's say a library creates a global variable that it expects its consumers to use.
+Let's say a library creates a global variable that it expects it's consumers to use.
 We can add a small module to our setup to demonstrate this:

 __project__